-Figure 26.20 Illumination of a specimen in a microscope. (a) Transmitted light from a condenser lens. (b) Transmitted light from a mirror condenser. (c) Dark field illumination by scattering (the illuminating beam misses the objective lens). (d) High magnification illumination with reflected light - normally laser light.
+FIGURE 26.20 Illumination of a specimen in a microscope. (a) Transmitted light from a condenser lens. (b) Transmitted light from a mirror condenser. (c) Dark field illumination by scattering (the illuminating beam misses the objective lens). (d) High magnification illumination with reflected light - normally laser light.

-We normally associate microscopes with visible light but x ray and electron microscopes provide greater resolution.
+We normally associate microscopes with visible light, but x ray and electron microscopes provide greater resolution.
 The focusing and basic physics is the same as that just described, even though the lenses require different technology.
 The electron microscope requires vacuum chambers so that the electrons can proceed unheeded.
 Magnifications of 50 million times provide the ability to determine positions of individual atoms within materials.
 An electron microscope is shown in Figure 26.21.
 We do not use our eyes to form images; rather images are recorded electronically and displayed on computers.
 In fact observing and saving images formed by optical microscopes on computers is now done routinely.
 Video recordings of what occurs in a microscope can be made for viewing by many people at later dates.
-Physics provides the science and tools needed to generate the sequence of time-lapse images of meiosis similar to the sequence sketched in Figure 26.22.
+Advances in this powerful technology continue.
+In the 1990s, Pratibha L. Gai invented the environmental transmission electron microscope (ETEM), which was the first device capable of observing individual atoms in chemical reactions.

-Figure 26.21 An electron microscope has the capability to image individual atoms on a material.
-The microscope uses vacuum technology, sophisticated detectors and state of the art image processing software. (credit: Dave Pape)
+FIGURE 26.21 An electron microscope has the capability to image individual atoms on a material.
+The microscope uses vacuum technology, sophisticated detectors and state of the art image processing software.
+Researchers use the devices in their work on biological and, in the case of Miaofang Chi (pictured), lithium ion battery materials and fuel cell catalysts. (credit: Oak Ridge National Laboratory)